Interviewer

 Abstract

-This interview was conducted by Dr. George Garrison with Robert Star with a focus on the History of Emmett Scott High School.
-Emmett Scott was the segregated high school for African-Americans, which was named after Emmett Scott, a former aide to Booker T. Washington and President Woodrow Wilson.
-The school opened in 1920 and was closed in 1970 when full integration was implemented in Rock Hill, SC schools.
-Robert Star attended Emmett Scott High School from 1949 through the 1950s and he discusses his reminiscences of the school and his experiences growing up in the Rock Hill, SC area.
-He also discusses his experiences serving in the Navy during the Korean War.
+This interview was conducted by Dr. George Garrison with Robert Starr for his History of Emmett Scott project.
+Emmett Scott High School was the segregated high school for African Americans, which was named after Emmett Scott, a former aid to Booker T. Washington and President Woodrow Wilson.
+The school opened in 1920 and closed in 1970 with the integration of the Rock Hill South Carolina School District.
+Mr. Starr attended Emmett Scott in the late 1940s.
+In this interview he discusses his experiences at Emmett Scott and how segregation affected him.
+He also discusses his career both in the military and after.
+Mr. Starr served in the US Navy during the time of the Korean War.
+Using his experience gained from the military Mr. Starr then went on the join the Merchant Marines, and later in his career he became a long-haul truck driver.

 Publication Date